copencodes/TIC-TAC-TOE/README.md

 # TIC TAC TOE
-This tic tac toe game had an AI opponent which will try its best to defeat ypu.
+This tic tac toe game had an AI opponent which will try its best to defeat you.

 GOOD LUCK DEFEATING IT